If you installed the RPM distribution, files and commands differ a bit, see the Factory OSG RPM guide.

 Once the glidein starts running, the glidein startup script downloads condor files and other relevant files from the factories web area.
 It then does the required checks, generates condor configuration files and starts condor_startd daemon.
 This condor_startd reports to the user collector as a resource on which the user job is supposed to run.
 If the glidein job exists and you never see a resource in the User Pool collector, the problem is generally related to bootstrapping the processes on the worker nodes.

 If the glidein job has completed, you should be able to look for output and error logs for the glidein job in directory GLIDEINWMS_GFACTORY_HOME/<entry>/log.
 The files are named are job.<glidein jobid>.out and job.<glidein jobid>.err.
 Most common cause for the failures is mismatch in the architecture of HTCondor binaries used and that of the worker nodes.
-Starting in GlideinWMS 2.2, you can configure entry points to use different HTCondor binaries.
+You can configure entry points to use different HTCondor binaries.
 In case HTCondor daemons are crashing, you can browse the logs of HTCondor daemons by using tools available in the /glideinWMS/factory/tools

 Other issues that can cause this symptom: